hisovereign/Fade-Monitors/README.md

 Demo https://youtu.be/r4gVBZohfMI

-**This script will auto dim whatever monitor your mouse is not on, idle dim to user's preferred settings, has an auto day/night dim, and has gamma controls**
+-This script will auto dim whatever monitor your mouse is not on, idle dim to user's preferred settings, has an auto day/night dim, and has gamma controls

 -Mouse-based dimming  and idle dim can be toggled on/off with a hotkey.

 **For .deb release installation and config change instructions see bottom of readme**

 ### Requirements: